osiota10/QR-Code-Generator/README.md

 # QR Code Generator

 This project is a QR code generator that uses both light and dark themes, fetch API, and is responsive.
-The generator can be used to quickly create a QR code for any given text or URL.
+The generator can be used to quickly create a QR code for any given text or URL, QR code color, QR code background color, Size, margin, and image extension type

 ## Features